Remove Ink from Plastic Containers

 Don’t you hate throwing away plastic containers, especially those that you know would work perfectly to keep something else in?!
 I never did that because most plastic containers would have the ink printed labels on them and to use them for something else just seemed tacky.

 I found out that you can use 100% Acetone (nail polish remover) to remove the ink from plastic containers and then you have a pretty white container, voila!
 Non acetone polish remover will not work nearly as well, so make sure you’re using 100% acetone!
 Now you have a clean container that you can do anything with.
-These are even great to have on hand to send someone a homemade gift or treat.
-Tie a pretty bow and card on and it becomes something different altogether!
 I’m so glad this worked and I’m happy that I could add this tip to my Thrifty Household Tips section of the blog!

 How to Remove Ink from Plastic Containers: